2nd April 2021

 Age is a big risk factor for bowel cancer.
 9 in 10 people that develop bowel cancer are over the age of 60.

 A person might be more likely to develop bowel cancer when they have close family members that were diagnosed with bowel cancer.

-A diet high in red and processed meat can significantly increase the risk of bowel cancer in a person.
+Low intake of fibre plays a major role in the development of bowel cancer.
+A diet high in red and processed meat can also significantly increase the risk of bowel cancer in a person.
 That’s why the NHS recommends that all people currently eating more than 90g of red and processed meat (cooked weight) cut down to 70g or less.
-Low intake of fibre also plays a major role in the development of bowel cancer.
 For more advice on how to eat a healthy and balanced diet, check out the NHS’s advice on living well.